Protectorate of Wallis and Futuna: Economy

-Food Agriculture and Local Trade
+Food, agriculture and local trade

 Polynesian societies in Wallis and Futuna are based on giving and counter-giving, particularly during customary ceremonies (katoaga) where mats and pigs are offered, as well as gifts of money.

 The inhabitants of Wallis and Futuna rely on subsistence fishing within the lagoon and the cultivation of staples such as taro, bananas, yams, and kapé.
 Pig farming is primarily reserved for traditional ceremonies like the katoaga.
 Polynesian societies operate under a system of gift and counter-gift, with minimal monetary exchanges.
 The only export crop is coconuts, processed into copra.
 In 1867, a new drying technique for green copra was introduced to Wallis from Samoa by the German Théodore Weber.
 French residents promoted the island's development around this monoculture, expanding coconut plantations.
 However, the industry collapsed in the 1930s due to an oryctes beetle invasion and the global economic downturn caused by the Great Depression.

 The arrival of sailors and traders in the 19th century brought currency to the region.
 Initially, the local population used currencies such as the Chilean peso, the English pound, and the dollar.
 Despite efforts by French residents and merchants, the French franc was not widely adopted until its mandatory implementation in 1931, which economically integrated the archipelago with Nouméa.
 In 1945, the Pacific Franc (CFP) was introduced and remains the currency in use.
 Currency became integrated into ceremonial exchanges, supplementing the traditional offerings of pigs and mats with envelopes of money.

 With the protectorate, French residents introduced the cultivation of copra for export, the only commercial activity in the archipelago.

 Additionally, prominent merchant families, like the Brials, played significant roles in local commerce.
 For example, Julien Brial, a French merchant married to Aloisia Brial from a noble Wallisian family, significantly influenced both economic and political life on the island.
 In 1910, the Australian company Burns Philp established a presence in Wallis, strengthening its foothold in the South Pacific.
 Chinese companies also briefly engaged in copra trading in 1912 but departed shortly after.